 EFFECT OF INORGANIC FERTILIZERS AND HUMIC ACID ON SOIL MICROBIAL POPULATIONS OF FOXTAIL MILLET

 Abstract: A field experiment was conducted during the kharif and rabi seasons of 2020–21 and 2021–22 at the College Farm, Agricultural College, Mahanandi (ANGRAU), to assess the impact of humic acid and Recommended Dose of Fertilizers (RDF) on soil health.
-The soil was sandy loam in texture, with a neutral pH (7.52), electrical conductivity of 0.42 dS m⁻¹, and organic carbon content of 0.32%.
-Nutrient analysis indicated low nitrogen (175 kg ha⁻¹), medium phosphorus (18.48 kg ha⁻¹), high potassium (580 kg ha⁻¹), and adequate zinc (0.85 ppm) levels.
-The experiment used a split-plot design with 24 treatment combinations (4 main treatments and 6 sub-treatments) and was replicated three times.The application of 100% RDF (M4) resulted in the highest microbial populations (bacteria, fungi, and actinomycetes), statistically similar to 75% RDF (M3) in all four growing seasons.Among the humic acid treatments, S6 (20 kg ha⁻¹ soil application + 0.2% foliar spray) led to significantly improved soil nutrient availability (N, P, Fe, Zn, Mn, Cu), enhanced enzyme activities (urease and dehydrogenase), and higher microbial populations, comparable to S3 (20 kg ha⁻¹ soil application only).However, no significant interaction was observed between RDF levels and humic acid treatments during either year.
+The experiment used a split-plot design with 24 treatment combinations (4 main treatments and 6 sub-treatments) and was replicated three times.
+The results showed that the application of 100% RDF (M4) resulted in the highest microbial populations (bacteria, fungi, and actinomycetes), statistically similar to 75% RDF (M3) in all four growing seasons.Among the humic acid treatments, S6 (20 kg ha⁻¹ soil application + 0.2% foliar spray) led to significantly improved soil nutrient availability (N, P, Fe, Zn, Mn, Cu), enhanced enzyme activities (urease and dehydrogenase), and higher microbial populations, comparable to S3 (20 kg ha⁻¹ soil application only).However, no significant interaction was observed between RDF levels and humic acid treatments during either year.
 The results demonstrate that humic acid application, particularly when used both as a soil amendment and foliar spray, enhances soil fertility and microbial activity.
 Moreover, integrating 75% RDF with humic acid offers a promising strategy for reducing chemical fertilizer use while maintaining soil health and promoting sustainable agricultural practices.

 Key words: Humic acid, In-Organic fertilizers- Soil microbial and enzyme activity of foxtail millet -Foxtail millet-Bengalgram cropping system.